 Part of the Determinants of Speed section covers the Effects of Increasing Power.
 The main finding is that power needs to be increased by a far larger percentage than the corresponding increase in average speed.
 For example, to increase the average speed from about 23 to 26 km/h, which is 14% faster, then a 28% increase in average power is needed.

+Some people choose to sleep and rest more than others during the race but ride harder when they are on the bike.
+Other people take it easier on the bike, but spend less time off of the bike.
+Obviously, being able to do both would be ideal, but a trade-off normally has to be made.
 For most people, pedaling relatively easily for more hours is the more efficient and preferred strategy to maximize the distance ridden per day in ultra-endurance events, compared to pedaling harder for fewer hours per day.
 However, this is largely a matter of personal preference, so you need to find out what works best for you during training.

 Doing other forms of physical activities to get ready for a bikepacking race can help to improve muscles that are not stressed under normal cycling conditions but which may be stressed when on the bike for much longer lengths of time.
 The muscles most commonly focused on for this purpose are the core muscles, exercises for which are covered in an article at BikeRadar and in the GCN video below.